Hagar-Soliman/Segregation_Distortion_Mapping/README.md

 (skipping the step to flip the reads from the Fishman lab protocol, moving straight to next step to demultiplex samples in each library)

+## Step 2: Sample Demultiplexing using Stacks
+Requires a .txt file with sample barcodes of each well on the plate to demultiplex samples. prepare a txt file listing sample IDs and corresponding barcodes.
+The barcode file is `A1_A1_barcodes`, note that the sample IDs will be different for rach library.

+Important: The BestRAD protocol we used to construct library generates a unique “GG” at the beginning, so you have to add “GG” before you formal barcodes.

+Important: for stacks, the input fastq files need to follow the naming format of fastq files as received from the sequencing center.